w7hwh/dxsr8_serial_interface/README.md

 Back in 2013 AJ9BM did an analysis of the communication between the DX-SR8's chassis and its front panel.
 He found out a great deal about the protocol and built working prototypes but he eventually abandoned the project.
 More about his work is in [aj9bm.md](./aj9bm.md).

 The micropython didn't work so well for me so I've switched to programming in C to run under freeRTOS.
-This was picked because of the same reason many things are decided, I has experience with both C and freeRTOS. :^)
+This was picked because of the same reason many things are decided, I have experience with both C and freeRTOS. :^) Initially I'm using a "Blue Pill" board with a cpu labeled STM32F103CBT6 .
+The ST-INFO utility says it has 256k flash and 64k of ram instead of the lower amounts that chip is supposed to have.

 ---